jnduli/blog_jnduli.co.ke/content/vim_orgmode.md

 Title: Org Mode in Vim
-Date: 2016-12-07 07:20
+Date: 2017-01-09 20:20
 Category: Computer
 Tags: computer, vim, org
 Slug: org-mode-in-vim
 Author: John Nduli
-status: draft
+status: published
 Summary: Emacs has org mode.
 It is a really great tool.
 This is how I use the same in vim.

-# Org Mode in Vim #
 So emacs has this awesome tool called orgmode that I recently saw in use.
 It really impressed me, especially the versatility of it.
 Problem is, its emacs and I'm already a vim fan boy.